arielm/chronotext-cross/README.md

 - Linux

 **Development environment:**
-- OSX, Raspberry Pi or Linux
+- macOS, Raspberry Pi or Linux
 - CMake
 - Terminal or CLION

-Check the [wiki](https://github.com/arielm/chronotext-cross/wiki) for more details.
+Check the [wiki](https://github.com/arielm/chronotext-cross/wiki) for more details / See some [WebGL artworks](http://chronotext.org/webgl) made with this technology.